Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Related Work

 To our knowledge, this is the first paper to employ country-centric mobile apps to study diaspora.
-As compared to the above Internet-based approaches, our approach based on mobile app location-based services (in this paper, WeChat's People-Nearby service) has several advantages: \begin{itemize} \item Mobile services such as People-Nearby and messaging services are used by a large swath of the target population, and are not limited to highly-educated users. \item Compared with IP-based approaches, GPS hacking can provide fine-grained geographical estimates. \item Since country-centric mobile apps (such as WeChat) often enjoy extensive use, it is possible to gather large samples in the target cities. \item Measurements can be taken not only from any specific location, but also at any specific time.
-Unlike the other active approaches, our approach can provide time series information, estimating migration flows on a month-to-month basis. \item Although not studied here, our approach can be used to study the diaspora at the neighborhood level.
-For example, the approach could be used to collect People-Nearby data from, say, 10 origins dispersed throughout New York City.
-The resulting data could then be combined to estimate diaspora on the neighborhood level on a yearly or even monthly time-scale. \item Compared with Twitter and Google + based approaches, mobile app People-Nearby services can provide precise estimates of geographic coordinates by applying localization methodology~\cite{xue2015thwarting,ding2014stalking}.
+As compared to the above Internet-based approaches, our approach based on mobile app location-based services (in this paper, WeChat's People-Nearby service) has several advantages: \begin{itemize}[wide=1pt,leftmargin=10pt] \item Mobile services such as People-Nearby and messaging services are used by a large swath of the target population, and are not limited to highly-educated users. \item Compared with IP-based approaches, GPS hacking can provide fine-grained geographical estimates. \item Measurements can be taken not only from any specific location, but also at any specific time.
+Unlike the other active approaches, our approach can provide time series information, estimating migration flows on a month-to-month basis. \item Compared with Twitter and Google+ based approaches, mobile app People-Nearby services can provide precise estimates of geographic coordinates by applying localization methodology~\cite{xue2015thwarting,ding2014stalking}.
 They can also provide real-time demographic information, though the time series are relatively short. \end{itemize}

-Also, to our knowledge, this is also the first paper to employ Google Places to obtain data on the number of local businesses for a targeted diaspora.
-Although this approach provides information on a coarse timescale, it nevertheless helps to provide insights into immigration trends when coupled with data collected from mobile apps with location-based services.